nolanbconaway/shlack/readme.md

 ## Todo

-* [ ] Clip very large attachments.
+* [x] Clip very large attachments.
 Slack will do it automatically but its NOT graceful.
 Maybe attach as files instead?
 This is much easier thanks to slacker :-).
 * [ ] Write some tooling to help users through errors when their display names are not the same as their usernames.
 Maybe a command to search users.
 Maybe just some documentation.
 * [x] Add images in the docs.
 * [x] Add option to enable / disable stdout inclusion in `shlack task` .
 * [ ] Surface child PID to user in `shlack task` .
+* [ ] Add file upload option for message